tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 Applies standard data cleaning steps on the dataset.
 Use the parameters to choose which transformations to perform.
 The available steps are:

-* Remove columns with prohibited data types.
+* Drop columns with prohibited data types.
-* Remove categorical columns with maximal cardinality.
+* Drop categorical columns with maximal cardinality.
-* Remove columns with minimum cardinality.
+* Drop columns with minimum cardinality.
 * Strip categorical features from white spaces.
 * Drop duplicate rows.
 * Drop rows with missing values in the target column.